carnegiemellonracing/iSAM2_SLAM/sphinx_docs/source/explainers.rst

     :align: center

 This process is repeated for all observed cones.
 Each detected new cone must be added to the factor graph as a variable node with a factor node connected to :math:`x_{n}`, the variable node representing the current car pose.

+Abstract ideas, math used, or technologies utilized (Brief)